Sign In / Sign Out

 Undergraduate Student Advising:

-Our advising office is open in a virtual capacity, appointments are available by phone or Zoom.
+Appointments are available by phone, Zoom, or in-person.
 Schedule an appointment online using MyASU in the academic support team box, or by visiting e2e.asu.edu.

 Email firstname.lastname@example.org with questions or concerns.